|MEETING PLACE:||The OARS Warehouse, 2540 S. Hwy. 191, Moab, Utah|

 Mosquitoes can be bothersome at times in certain areas on the Green and Colorado Rivers, particularly after high water drops.
 Though this happens at different times every year, it is typically in June.
 It’s a good idea to come prepared with insect repellent.
 Long sleeved shirts and pants may be desirable at times.

+We recommend bringing your own sleeping bag, pad and ground tarp.
+Or you can rent our sleep kit.
+If you are purchasing your own bag for the trip, keep in mind that a synthetic-fill bag rated to 20°F (the normal range for an all-around, “three-season” bag) is recommended for early and late season trips.
 We supply a professionally laundered sleeping bag with liner, a pillow with a freshly laundered pillowcase, a sleeping pad, a ground tarp as well as a shared tent.
 The complete customized sleep kit that we provide is designed for your comfort and maximizes available luggage space.
-Our sleeping bags are degree rated depending on the season and are 33” x 84,” which is longer than the normal 80”.
+Our sleeping bags are degree rated depending on the season and are 33” x 84,” which is longer than the normal (80”).

 Suggested Packing List